purplemonkeymad/SecSecSantaBackend/API.md

 ### get your results

-`/user?code=<pubkey>&name=<registrationName>` GET
+`/results` POST

-This allows register people to get their results of the draw.
-It will only provide results if the code matches a game that is in state `1` (has ran).
+This allows people to get their results of the draw.
+It will only provide results if the code matches a game that is in state `1` (Rolled).

+Required Keys:

+* `code`: Join code for the group that you want to target.
+* `session`: Session id that identifies this session (the current device.)
+The owner of this session will be used as the target account for the action.
+* `secret`: The stored secret first created during the verify stage.

 Result:

-* name: provided user name
+* code: Group join code of the results.
 * giftee: Name of person that user should buy for.
 * ideas[]: list of ideas provided from the pool.